Showing 1-24 of 46 items found in Events

-The spirit of giving each year is renewed by the Bishop Hill, The Filling Station Restaurant who organizes the annual fundraiser to send the Quad Cities area veterans to Washington, D.C. part of the Honor Flight Network.
 A barbeque rib dinner, that’s finger licking good right off the grill starts the festivities.
 Patriot Guard and Legion Riders ride into town and kick off the festivities with an invocation and presentation of colors.
 Patriotic music is provided throughout the event as well as unique military exhibits and a military retreat is held promptly at 1800 hours with a 21 gun salute and taps.
 A live auction of donated items, including, locally made artisan craft to sports memorabilia and more is the highlight of the day, besides the eating that is.
-Golf cart shuttle service from outlying parking areas will be provided to Village Park by Cambridge Cart Sales.
-Area veterans are provided with a free trip to visit their memorial with priority given to survivors of World War II, Korean War, and any veteran with a terminal illness.
-Honor Flight Quad Cities operates on donations from organizations and individuals.
-Representatives from the Honor Flight organization attend the fundraiser.
+Area veterans are provided with a free trip to visit their memorial.
 All proceeds from the day’s events are donated to Honor Flight of the Quad Cities, $60,000 and counting.
 3 p.m. to 7 p.m.

 Music and fun for the entire family, participate in musical workshops, jamming sessions and a barn dance with instructions provided.
 Main stage concerts are held in Village Park.
-Main Stage Events begin at 11 am, Maypole procession at 4 pm, and Barn Dance at 7 pm.
+Main Stage events begin at 11 am, Maypole procession at 4 pm, and Barn Dance at 7 pm.

-Celebrate the 168th anniversary of the Bishop Hill Colony and the 118th year of the Old Settler’s Association.
+Celebrate the 171st anniversary of the Bishop Hill Colony and the 121st year of the Old Settler’s Association.
 Enjoy a traditional chicken dinner, the High Society Band Concert and program featuring Bishop Hill Colony descendants’ speakers.
 Sunday a reunion of students and teachers from the Bishop Hill Colony School takes place and memories are shared.
 Hours: 11:30 am to 3 pm.

 Celebrate Bishop Hill’s agrarian heritage, this event features traditional 19th century harvest activities and demonstrations, hands-on activities, music, farm produce, and Colony stew.
 Hours: 10am to 5pm.